openelb/openelb/doc/deploy_baremetal.md

     *via 10.10.12.4, [20/0], 00:03:38, bgp-65001, external, tag 65000

     ```
-4. Use `kubectl get eip` to watch the current usage of Eip
+4. Use `kubectl get eip` to watch the current usage of EIP